Ayo1811/Portfolio-page/README.md

 - `index.html`: The main HTML file containing the structure of the website.
 - `style.css`: The CSS file containing styles for the website.
 - `README.md`: This file.
-- `assets/images/`: Directory containing images used in the project.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code follows the project's coding standards.